 Every baby and family are different, so you may wish to care for your Disana nappies using your own methods.
 Below is what has worked for us and is based on recommended practice from Disana and from other parents using the system.

 The Nappy Change

-Used nappies and liners once removed can be stored in a lidded nappy bucket before they are washed.
+Used nappies and liners once removed can be stored in a lidded container such as a nappy bucket before they are washed.
 A wet bag is handy for storing used nappies when out and about.

 If using a paper fleece liner which is soiled with poo, this can be flushed away as it will eventually break down.
 However as these paper liners are thicker than standard toilet paper they will break down at a slower rate, so if there are concerns over drains then they are best put into the bin instead.
 If doing this, to minimise the amount of human waste ending up in landfill it is advisable to first rinse the paper liner if possible (e.g. flushing in the toilet or rinsing with shower head into a container) then place in a degradable nappy bag.
 Paper liners easily withstand several washes in the washing machine so, if wet only, can be re-used in the nappy, or as a dry or wet wipe for clean-ups.
 Wet liners can also be composted.

 Washing the Cotton Nappies and Liners